 Located just 5 miles south of the US/Canadian border and with the most snowfall in eastern North America, Jay Peak Resort’s reputation as a must-ski destination in the northeast well-precedes itself!
 With 385 skiable acres and 81 trails, slopes, and glades to check out, three terrain parks to shred on, and The Nordic Center, where you can rent Nordic skis, snowshoes, and fat bikes, there are several ways to get out and enjoy Jay Peak’s incredible natural terrain and what some even say is the “best snow in the east.”

-There is no shortage of fun things to do at Jay Peak, but a big crowd favorite is Pump House Indoor Waterpark, the resort’s splashtastic indoor waterpark that features waterslides, a lazy river, a wave rider, and more!
+There is no shortage of fun things to do at this popular VT ski resort, but a big crowd favorite is Pump House Indoor Waterpark, the resort’s splashtastic indoor waterpark that features waterslides, a lazy river, a wave rider, and more!
 However, if you’re not interested in swapping out your winter wear for a swimsuit, then head to Ice Haus, where you can skate your heart out on the NHL-sized rink.
 If that doesn’t sound like fun, you have arcades, a fitness center, a rec center (with a climbing gym!), and a movie theater to choose from!
 Oh, and if you’ve got the littles with you, child care is available at the Mountain Kids Adventure Center.

 Safe to say that boredom won’t be an issue at Jay Peak Resort, and the après scene offers several options for everything from a quick bite to a full dinner with drinks.
-Go shopping for some cool new gear or visit Taiga Spa for a little extra TLC, and when it comes to choosing where to lay down your head each night, there is lodging to accommodate just about any budget or expectation, including several ski-in/ski-out options!
-With “the best snow in the east” and no shortage of activities, Jay Peak Resort is an easy choice for your Vermont ski getaway!
+Go shopping for some cool new gear or visit Taiga Spa for a little extra TLC, and when it comes to choosing where to lay down your head each night, there is lodging to accommodate just about any budget or expectation, including several ski-in/ski-out options.
+With “the best snow in the east” and no shortage of activities, Jay Peak Resort is always one of the most popular VT ski resorts!

 Aptly nicknamed “The Beast of the East,” Killington Resort has 1,509 skiable acres (1,977 if you include Pico Mountain, which you totally should), 212 combined trails, and 5 terrain zones full of variety that gives boarders every chance to level up their moves!
 Killington also offers a nice variety of trails for every proficiency level but has more expert terrain than any other resort in the east.
 They have a great rep for snowmaking and grooming, and skiing and boarding certainly aren’t the only ways to enjoy Killington’s snow; with a tubing park, snowshoe and snowmobiling tours, and sleigh rides, there are many ways to get out and play in the snow at Killington!